VanshRanaR/Wonde-Lust/README.md

 - 🏕️ Create, Read, Update, Delete travel listings
 - 📷 Upload images for listings (using Cloudinary)
-- 🛡️ Input validation and error handling
+- 🛡️ Input validation and error handling.
 - 🧑‍💻 RESTful routing and controller structure
 - 🌍 Dynamic UI with EJS templating
 - 📦 MongoDB with Mongoose for database modeling